h2zero/esp-nimble-cpp/docs/index.md

 `#include "NimBLEDevice.h"` at the beginning of your sketch.

-Tested and working with esp32-arduino v1.0.2 and 1.0.4 in Arduino IDE v1.8.12 and platform IO.
+Tested and working with esp32-arduino Arduino IDE and platform IO.
 <br/>

 # ESP-IDF Installation